 With forecasts available for each transportation analysis zone, DRCOG staff and their partners can model future travel demand between zones to anticipate the effects on the transportation network and vehicle emissions, as well as mobility and accessibility for people and freight.

-Beyond the regional transportation planning process, the small-area forecast can help inform a variety of planning efforts, and is available on the Regional Data Catalog.
+Beyond the regional transportation planning process, the small-area forecast can help inform a variety of planning efforts and is available on the Regional Data Catalog.